Buprenorphine/naloxone: 7 things you should know

-- If using Bunavail buccal film, rinse the mouth with water or wet the inside of the cheek before placing the film inside the mouth.
+- If using Bunavail buccal film (discontinued in the U.S.), rinse the mouth with water or wet the inside of the cheek before placing the film inside the mouth.
 Hold the film in place for 5 seconds; the film should stay in place after this.
 Avoid manipulating the film with your tongue or fingers or eating or drinking until the film has dissolved.
 Never cut or tear the film.

 - Do not eat or drink anything until buprenorphine/naloxone has completely dissolved.